awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/deployment.md

 5. Choose **Next:Review**.

 6. Enter the **Name** of the policy.
-In this deployment, we use `qradd-quicksight-service-role-policy`.
+This deployment uses `qradd-quicksight-service-role-policy` as an example.

 7. Choose **Create policy**.